-The study began in 1938, and the goal of this longitudinal prospective study was to identify predictors of healthy ageing in real time.
-For 79 years, it has examined the lives of 268 physically and mentally healthy Harvard college sophomores from the classes of 1939-1944 until their death, including eventual US President John F. Kennedy.
-It has also incorporated many of their offspring as well as 456 disadvantaged inner-city youths who grew up in Boston between the years of 1940 to 1945.
+The study began in 1938, and the goal of this longitudinal prospective study was to identify predictors of healthy ageing in real-time.
+For 79 years, it has examined the lives of 268 physically and mentally healthy Harvard college sophomores from 1939–1944 until their death, including eventual US President John F. Kennedy.
+It has also incorporated many of their offspring and 456 disadvantaged inner-city youths who grew up in Boston between the years of 1940 to 1945.

 Earlier this year, I listened to the 2012 audiobook by George Vaillant, titled “Triumphs of Experience.”
 He was the previous director of the study.

-- Alcoholism precedes marital difficulties and is the main cause of divorce, with 57% of the divorces being traced to alcoholism.
+- Alcoholism precedes marital difficulties and is the leading cause of divorce, with 57% of the divorces being traced to alcoholism.

 - Alcoholism can also lead to the later development of depression and neurosis.

-- Alcoholism is the greatest predictor of early death alongside cigarette smoking.
+- Alcoholism is the most significant predictor of early death alongside cigarette smoking.

 - “Above a certain level, intelligence doesn’t matter” –

-- Whilst political ideology has no significant impact on life satisfaction overall, the most liberal men continue to have an active sex life into their 80s, whereas conservative men are more likely to cease having sex by the age of 68.
+- While political ideology has no significant impact on life satisfaction overall, most liberal men continue to have an active sex life into their 80s.
+In contrast, conservative men are more likely to cease having sex by the age of 68.